 The Kula Cloth is reusable, so there’s no limit to the amount of times you can use it.
 You can use it all day long before you need to wash it, too.

-The silver-infused cloth is antimicrobial.
-UV rays from the sun also help sterilize it after use.
+The silver-infused cloth is made from organic cotton.
+UV rays from the sun help sterilize the antimicrobial fabric after use.
 Plus, it’s quick drying.

 At the end of the day, wash it by hand with a mild soap and water and hang it to dry.
 If you need to use it while it’s still wet, that’s perfectly fine.